OfficeDev/teams-toolkit/docs/vscode-extension/envchecker-help.md

 ## How to install .NET SDK?

-- For Windows/macOS:
-  Please refer to the official documentation: https://dotnet.microsoft.com/download.
-- For Linux:
-  Please refer to the official documentation: https://docs.microsoft.com/en-us/dotnet/core/install/linux.

-Both `.NET 5.0 SDK` and `.NET Core 3.1 SDK` are supported.
+Please refer to [the official website](https://dotnet.microsoft.com/download) to download and install the supported versions: `.NET 5.0 SDK` and `.NET Core 3.1 SDK`.

 **NOTE**: Please restart all your Visual Studio Code instances after the installation is finished.